T-omato/Image-Analysis/Water Quality and Reef Biota of Maui/README.md

 # Image-Analysis
 This project analyzes Landsat 8 satellite imagery to classify land, extract coastlines, and compute least-cost paths using `terra`, `sf`, and `gdistance`.
-My personal objective with the project is learning how to perform digital image analysis in R using the raster, terra, sp and gdistance packages, and to do this I will recreate the analysis performed in the paper.
+My personal objective with the project is learning how to perform digital image analysis in R using the raster, terra, sp and gdistance packages.
+In the paper, the authors aim to quantify the effect of agricultural leach offs on benthic and algal species.
+Therefore it was ideal to calculate the distances between study sites using the coastline in order to evaluate quantitatively the impacts on different sites based on the analyzed features.

 ## Technologies Used
 - R (`terra`, `factoextra`, `gdistance`, `sp`)